-21 Reasons Why America’s Poor Stay Poor
+21 Reasons Why Poor People Stay Poor in America

 Poverty isn’t just about working harder or spending smarter.
 If it were that simple, millions of people wouldn’t be stuck in the same financial hole, generation after generation.
-The truth is, the system makes it nearly impossible to climb out.

 Table of Contents